d1Ng0/alSerializer/README.md

 ![](data/serialization.gif)

-A command line tool which shows how you would take some sets of personal data (name, address, phone number) and serialize them/deserialize them in at least 2 formats, and display it in at least 2 different ways (no need to use a GUI Framework - text output/HTML or any other human readable format is  fine).
+A command line tool which takes some sets of personal data (name, address, phone number) and serialize them/deserialize them in at least 2 formats (pickle and hd5), and display it in at least 2 different ways (no need to use a GUI Framework - text output/HTML or any other human readable format is  fine).
 There is no need to support manual data entry - you could manually write a file in one of your chosen formats to give you your input test data.

 Write it in such a way that it would be easy for a developer: